EDCD/EDDI/SpeechResponder/Variables.md

     - `name` the name of the body
     - `distance` the distance from the arrival point in the system, in light seconds
     - `tidallylocked` true if the body is tidally locked to its parent
-    - `temperature` the surface temperature of the body
+    - `temperature` the surface temperature of the body, in Kelvin
 	- rings (when applicable) (list of ring objects)

 In addition, stars have the following data: